andrewye16/improve_detroit_ses_analysis/README.md

 ## 4. Conclusion
 1. I found a strong positive association between the prevalence of `new_vacant_properties` and the volume of debris-related requests, as indicated by a highly significant p-value (0.0008) and the highest Adjusted R<sup>2</sup> value (0.4443).
 This could suggest that residents might be using vacant properties as dumping sites.
 2. Moreover, `median_earnings_past_year` and `median_home_value` (or Zillow Home Value Index `2024_zhvi`) also showed strong statistical significance with their respective p-values.
 Interestingly, `median_household_income` is not statistically significant in predicting the average report per resident and has a negative adjusted R-squared, whereas `median_earnings_past_year` is highly significant.
+Future projects should investigate the cause of this phenomenon.
 3. Although not as strong, the educational attainment in terms of `percent_bachelors_degree` showed weak statistical significance and positive relationships with request rates, implying that education levels could lead to residents paying more attention to the cleanliness of the environment.
-4. Higher `median_gross_rent` does not impact the number of debris-related incidents, nor does `percent_population_in_poverty`.
+4. Higher `median_gross_rent` does not impact the number of debris-related requests per resident, nor does `percent_population_in_poverty`.
-5. Using both `new_vacant_properties` and `median_earnings_past_year`, I obtained a predictive model with an adjusted R2 of 0.613.
+5. Using both `new_vacant_properties` and `median_earnings_past_year`, I obtained a predictive model with an adjusted R<sup>2</sup> of 0.613.
 Several variables I selected had multicollinearity issues and were dropped after correlation and VIF tests.

 **Limitations**

 Due to the data collection methods used by the City of Detroit, it is not possible to effectively distinguish between requests submitted by city workers and those made by residents.
 Therefore, analyzing how residents contribute to the total volume of requests is challenging.
-Additionally, the focus was solely on debris-related requests, which may overlook potential trends in other types of requests.
-While median earnings from the previous year showed a strong negative association in decreasing requests per resident, the median household income did not.
-Future projects should investigate the cause of this phenomenon.
+Additionally, the focus was on debris-related requests, which may not represent the trends in other types of requests.

 ## Appendix
 <img alt="Q-Q Plot" src="images/qqplot.png"/>